bitdancer/syndicalist/README.rst

 by a CLI, which you have to stop the server to use.
 Eventually I'll probably add web UI hooks for all of those.

+There is exactly one javascript based feature: left and right swipe on the article view will trigger 'next' and 'prev', respectively.

 This tool is tailored to my news reading preferences, and is probably not of interest to anyone else, but it is an example of using the dinsd_ SQL interface to talk to a database, and is thus an interesting demonstration project for